biodash/biodash.github.io/content/codeclub/S05E05/index.md

 </div>

 We have stored the contents of the file in the dataframe `students`, which we'll print below.
-But the function is quite chatty and prints the following information about what it has done to screen:
+The function is quite chatty and prints the following information about what it has done to screen:

 -   How many rows and columns it read
 -   Which column delimiter it used